ziadat69/SystemAdmin-in-Redhat/README.md

   - Change the permissions and ownership of files using command-line tools.
   - Control the default permissions of new files created by users, explain the effect of special permissions, and use special permissions and default permissions to set
   -  the group owner of files created in a particular directory.
+# 7)
+   Evaluate and control processes running on a Red Hat Enterprise Linux system.
+  - Get information about programs running on the system so that you can determine status, resource use, and ownership, so you can control them.
+  - Use Bash job control to manage multiple processes started from the same terminal session.
+  - Control and terminate processes that are not associated with your shell, and forcibly end user sessions and processes.
+  - Describe what load average is and determine processes responsible for high resource use on a server.